 Introduction

 Mass spectrometry (MS) is a highly effective qualitative and quantitative analytical technique used to identify and quantify a wide range of clinically relevant analytes.[1]
-When coupled with gas or liquid chromatographs, mass spectrometers expand analytical capabilities to various clinical applications.[2]
-In addition, due to its ability to identify and quantify proteins, mass spectrometry is an essential analytical tool in the field of proteomics.[3]
+Mass spectrometers expand analytical capabilities to various clinical applications when coupled with gas or liquid chromatography.[2]
+In addition, mass spectrometry is an essential analytical tool in proteomics due to its ability to identify and quantify proteins.[3]

 Most mass spectrometry data are presented in units of the mass-to-charge ratio (m/z), where m is the molecular weight of the ion (in daltons), and z is the number of charges present on the measured molecule.[4]
 For small molecules (<1000 Da), there is typically only a single charge; therefore, the m/z value is the same as the mass of the molecular ion.[5]
 However, when larger molecules such as proteins or peptides are measured, they typically carry multiple ionic charges, and, therefore, the z-value is an integer greater than 1.
-In these cases, the m/z value is a fraction of the ion's mass.[6]
+The m/z value is a fraction of the ion's mass in these cases.[6]

 Sample preparation is crucial for successful mass spectrometry, particularly when analyzing complex matrices commonly encountered in clinical chemistry.
 This process typically involves one or more of the following steps—protein precipitation followed by centrifugation or filtration, solid-phase extraction, liquid-liquid extraction, affinity enrichment, or derivatization.[7]
 Derivatization is the process of chemically modifying the target compounds to make them more suitable for analysis by mass spectrometry.[8]
 This process typically involves the addition of some well-defined functional groups.[9]
 The goals of derivatization vary depending on the application but typically include increased volatility, greater thermal stability, modified chromatographic properties, greater ionization efficiency, favorable fragmentation properties, or a combination of these.[10]